7uperior/famlafl/docs/source/implementations/sampling.rst

 Now let's finish the example:

-To be as close to the mlfinlab implementation let's convert ind_mat to numpy matrix
+To be as close to the famlafl implementation let's convert ind_mat to numpy matrix

 .. code-block::